yahoo/fili/docs/rfc/luthier-design.md

 builtin PhysicalTables.

-The `register` method throws an `IllegalArgumentException` if customers attempt to use a name that already exists as a dimension type. `override` does the same as `register`, except it overrides any dimension type that already exists with the provided name.
+The `register` method throws an `IllegalArgumentException` if customers attempt to use a name that already exists as a physical table type. `override` does the same as `register`, except it overrides any physical table type that already exists with the provided name.

 `register` should be almost in almost every case.